 Please contact the Social Security Administration directly with any questions that you have.
-You can find the location and phone number of your local Social Security office using their website, ssa.gov/locator or you can call the Social Security Administration office toll-free at (800) 772-1213 or visit their web site at www.ssa.gov.
+You can find the location and phone number of your local Social Security office using their website, ssa.gov/locator/ or you can call the Social Security Administration office toll-free at (800) 772-1213.